Not sure what to do in Osaka in one day? Worry not!

 Where To Stay In Osaka To Maximize Your One Day In Osaka

 To maximize your 24 hours in Osaka and visit as many places as possible, you should stay at either Umeda at Kita District or Namba at Minami District.

 Umeda is a family-friendly neighborhood with access to many of the city’s public transportations as well as numerous tourist attractions nearby.

-Namba is walking distance to the big shopping and nightlife district near Dontonburi.
+Namba is within walking distance to the big shopping and nightlife district near Dontonburi.
 It is a little noisier than Umeda but still a very tourist-friendly neighborhood to stay in Osaka.